inkVerb/VIP/201/Lesson-05.md

 ls -l
 ```

-*Note a new owner of "theyown", the user and group are different*
+*Note a new owner of "`theyown`", the user and group are different*

 ### IF you logged in as sudoer with `su SUDOER`, `exit` back to your original user
 >